esha-234/Psychographic-Segmentation-Gender-Based-Analysis-of-Personality-Traits/README.md

 **Project Background**

 The question of whether personality differences between men and women are innate and biological or shaped by societal and cultural influences remains a central topic of debate in psychology.
-While physical differences are readily apparent, determining if and how genders differ psychologically requires reliable measurement.
 Personality research is essential for uncovered these psychological disparities, providing insights into how societal norms influence attitudes and behaviours.

 Understanding individual personality differences is valuable for fostering self-awareness, personal growth, and improving interpersonal relationships.
 These studies are particularly critical in professional settings, where personality assessments are used to enhance hiring processes, leadership development, and team dynamics.
 Furthermore, they play a vital role in career alignment and mental health.